virgo-agent-toolkit/super-agent/README.md

 in *proxy* mode.
 The remote agents will connect outwards to the proxy node.
 Clients will also connect to the proxy node.

-The options are similar to standalone mode since most deals with the listening address, authentication and encryption.
+The options are similar to standalone mode since most deal with the listening address, authentication and encryption.

 ```lua